 Corrie, Wonder Woman and Mere Mortals

-I wonder, what Corrie would have thought of the “Wonder Woman” character, who was conceived in Corrie’s era (1930s-40s).
-Corrie—certainly not a “feminist,” nor one to espouse Margaret Sanger’s views—was a woman of real character and strength.
-She also extended true compassion and grace to others unlike herself.
+I wonder what Corrie would have thought of the “Wonder Woman” character, who was conceived in Corrie’s era (1930s-40s).
+Corrie—certainly not a “feminist,” nor one who would have espoused Margaret Sanger’s views—was a woman of real character and strength.
+She also extended true compassion and grace to others different than herself.

 My guess is, Corrie would have liked “Diana” for the courageous character she was, if only a writer’s fanciful creation.
 And, I’d like to think even a Wonder Woman would have loved and been humbled by the powerful faith of a very real woman named Corrie ten Boom, who always gave the Lord any credit for her victories and accomplishments.

 The First Commandment says, “I AM the Lord your God, you shall have no other gods before Me.”
-Not even Superheros!
-And Christ Jesus, Father God in the flesh, revealed, “I AM the Way, the Truth and the Life; no one comes to the Father except through Me.”
+Not even “Superheros”!
+And Christ Jesus—the Word, and Almighty God in the flesh [John 1:1-4, 14]—revealed, “I AM the Way, the Truth and the Life; no one comes to the Father except through Me.”

 Superheros are characteristically “immortal.”
 Not so, human beings!
-When I was younger, I came out of many a film, moved, inspired, disappointed, exhilarated, even depressed, at times.
+When I was younger, I came out of many a film visibly moved, inspired, disappointed, exhilarated, even depressed, at times.
 That’s what movies are meant to do—touch us where we live!
 Superheros give fans the sense that they can “fly,” when life may seem to be holding them down.
-However, trusting our emotions and romantic notions to fictitious or even real life “heroes” can be problematic.
+However, trusting our emotions and romantic notions to fictitious or even real-life “heroes” can be problematic, if not fatal.

 TRUTH IS, we mere mortals must find our hope and assurance in the Truth.
-After all, He actually DID come to save the world!
+After all, the Lord actually DID come to save the world!